 Why is Faith the fruit of the Resurrection?

 Faith is the fruit of the Resurrection because this is the event that requires the theological virtue of faith to assent to.
-Paul: 'If Christ has not been raised, your faith is futile' (1 Corinthians 15:17).
+Paul: 'if Christ be not risen again, your faith is vain, for you are yet in your sins' (1 Corinthians 15:17).
 His creedal formula written c.
-52 AD (before any Gospel) names the appearances including 500 at once, 'most of whom are still alive' — an explicit appeal to living witnesses (1 Corinthians 15:3-8).
-Thomas's confession — 'My Lord and my God' (John 20:28) — is the model act of faith.
+52 AD (before any Gospel) names the appearances including more than 500 at once, 'many' of whom 'remain until this present' — an explicit appeal to living witnesses (1 Corinthians 15:3-8).
+Thomas's confession — 'My Lord, and my God' (John 20:28) — is the model act of faith.
 Aquinas: faith assents to divine truth with certainty greater than opinion (ST II-II, Q. 1-4).

-Why is Hope the fruit of the Ascension?
+Why is Christian Hope the fruit of the Ascension?

-Hope is the fruit of the Ascension because the mystery shows our human nature already arrived at the destination toward which we are moving.
-Hebrews 6:19-20: 'We have this hope as an anchor for the soul... where our forerunner, Jesus, has entered on our behalf.'
-Hebrews 7:25 adds he 'lives to make intercession' — the Ascension is the beginning of permanent priestly intercession, not its end.
+Christian Hope is the fruit of the Ascension because the mystery shows our human nature already arrived at the destination toward which we are moving.
+Hebrews 6:18-20: 'hold fast the hope set before us; which we have as an anchor of the soul, sure and firm, and which entereth in even within the veil, where the forerunner Jesus is entered for us.'
+Hebrews 7:25 adds he is 'always living to make intercession for us' — the Ascension is the beginning of permanent priestly intercession, not its end.
 Aquinas: hope's object is a future good, arduous but possible with divine assistance — and our forerunner is already there (ST II-II, Q. 17).

-Why is Devotion to Mary the fruit of the Assumption?
+Why is the desire for heaven the fruit of the Assumption?

-Devotion to Mary is the fruit of the Assumption because the mystery reveals Mary as the first and most perfect fruit of Christ's Redemption — she is what all the redeemed will be.
+The desire for heaven is the fruit of the Assumption because the mystery sets before the Church its own destiny already fulfilled in one of its members — Mary is the first and most perfect fruit of Christ's Redemption, and she is what all the redeemed are called to be.
 Defined by Pope Pius XII in Munificentissimus Deus on 1 November 1950 (the most recent exercise of papal infallibility), the dogma states that Mary was taken up body and soul into heavenly glory (CCC 966).
-To be devoted to Mary is to be devoted to the living image of our own destination — to look at her and see where we are going.
+Seeing her already in the glory promised to all the faithful, the heart learns to long for it: Paul desires 'to be dissolved and to be with Christ, a thing by far the better' (Philippians 1:23).
+Aquinas: hope reaches toward God as the soul's final beatitude (ST I-II, Q. 3, a.
+8).

-Why is Grace of a Happy Death the fruit of the Coronation?
+Why is the grace of final perseverance the fruit of the Coronation?